 If the course is full and it will delay your graduation or progression if you do not enrol in this course, then you may contact your program authority to enquire if additional spaces can be created.

 Overall, please check myUNSW regularly in the event someone drops a course.
 Note that the UNSW Class Timetable has a 24-hour delay however myUNSW displays the most up-to-date information.
-There are generally a lot of enrolment movement around Week 1 of Semester.
+There are generally a lot of enrolment movement around Week 1 of term.

 If you have enrolled in the web lecture then this will not be listed in your Class Timetable as there will be no room allocated to this lecture.
 If you scroll down the bottom of the Class Schedule Summary you will see the lecture listed as 'WEB' and under Day/Time you will see 'TBA'.
 You are required to listen to the lecture recordings in your own time.